-Static landing pages can be great, but making a great one costs both lots of effort and money… conversational pages, on the other hand, have a straightforward structure and an interactive nature that can drive your page conversions through the roof!
+Static landing pages can be great, but making a great one costs both lots of effort and money… conversational pages, on the other hand, have a straightforward structure and an interactive nature that can drive your landing page conversions through the roof!

 We sincerely hope you found some inspiration and ideas.